Learn how simple self-care measures, such as gentle stretching, can help provide relief.

 Muscle cramps can occur anywhere, anytime to anyone.
 “No one is immune,” explains Dr. Quist.
 “You could be young or old, active or sedentary, and you could develop a muscle cramp doing just about anything.”
 However, Dr. Quist adds that infants, the elderly, the overweight, and athletes are at the greatest risk for muscle cramps.

 The good news is that muscle cramps usually go away within minutes and typically do not warrant medical attention.
-“You can usually treat muscle cramps with self-care measures,” says Dr. Quist.
-Here are a few of the methods:
+Here are a few things you can try to get relief:

 Dr. Quist warns that if cramps are severe, happen frequently, respond poorly to simple treatments, or are not related to obvious causes like strenuous exercise, you should see your doctor.
 “They could be a symptom of problems with circulation, nerves, metabolism, hormones, medications, or nutrition,” she says.